honojs/website/middleware/builtin/compress.md

 This middleware compresses the response body, according to `Accept-Encoding` request header.

 ::: info
-**Note**: On Cloudflare Workers and Lagon, the response body will be compressed automatically, so there is no need to use this middleware.
+**Note**: On Cloudflare Workers, the response body will be compressed automatically, so there is no need to use this middleware.

 **Bun**: This middleware uses `CompressionStream` which is not yet supported in bun.
 :::